doughahn/unofficial-opf-guides/docs/play-by-post.md

 ### Reactions and Out-of-Turn Actions
 ---
-Reactions, AOOs, and oehr out-of-turn activities can be tricky in play-by-post.
-Pre-roll reactions where applicable so the game keeps moing, and designate their trigger, on your turn.
+Reactions, AOOs, and other out-of-turn activities can be tricky in play-by-post.
+Pre-roll reactions where applicable so the game keeps moving, and designate their trigger, on your turn.
 (It might help you to make a macro for this, or save text that you can copy/paste somewhere.)
 For example, a fighter anticipating getting an attack of opportunity on "Bee Evil" might write:

 > **If Bee Evil moves through a square I threaten:**
     `[spoiler=AOO]`